Meeting Your Needs

 Provide full contact details for the corresponding author including email, mailing address and telephone numbers.
-Academic, or professional, affiliations are required for all co-authors.
+Academic, or professional, affiliations and a working email address are required for all co-authors.
 These details should be presented separately to the main text of the article to facilitate anonymous peer review.

 6. On acceptance and publication

 6.1 SAGE production